We always complain that we don’t have time when we have a full time job.

 Cut down on social media usage

-Most of us are so attache to our smart phones.
+Most of us are so attached to our smartphones.

 Now let’s be honest for a moment!

-Also, the more you scroll social media pages, you get depressed without your knowledge.
+Also, the more you scroll through social media pages, you get depressed without your knowledge.

 See social media as a marketing platform for you rather than being a normal user.
 This changes a lot of things for you!